-The Faculty-Initiated Interdisciplinary Major in Urban Studies and Planning is designed for students interested in a liberal arts education focusing on urban and suburban environments; environmental planning; sustainable development policy and practices; as well as urban, community and neighborhood development.
+The Urban Studies and Planning concentration is designed for students interested in a liberal arts education focusing on urban and suburban environments; environmental planning; sustainable development policy and practices; as well as urban, community and neighborhood development.
 The program of study mixes conventional classes with fieldwork and computer-based learning, and it requires considerable awareness of international, multicultural and policy issues.
 Students with training in urban studies and planning may enter careers in housing and community development, real estate, local and state government, local economic development, or local planning.
 They can pursue further study in graduate or professional schools to specialize in city and regional planning, public policy, real estate, architecture, or landscape architecture.

 General Program B.A.: A minimum of 36 credits including:

 15 credits (5 core courses) as follows: A GOG 125, A GOG 220, A GOG/A GLO 225, A PLN 220; plus one methods course chosen from the following list, or as advised: A GOG 324, A GOG 385, A GOG 390, A GOG 414, A GOG 479, A GOG 480, A GOG 484, A GOG 485, A GOG 498, A PLN/A GOG 375, A PLN 452, A PLN 456/A GOG 496.